marcscho/AML-PL-with-custom-Docker/README.md

 In this repository we walk through all steps required to run ML pipelines in Azure Machine Learning using a custom Docker image.
 This is of particular importance if you intend to run a pipeline including a script (python or R) which relies on libraries/packages of its respective eco-system at runtime as downloading and installing these dependencies add significant overhead to the your pipeline's execution time.

-**If you're already familiar with ML pipelines in Azure ML and some of the concepts involved, you may head straight to the code.
-If not, please take 5 min. to read the rest of the Readme to first establish an understanding of what the code will do.**
+** --> If you're already familiar with ML pipelines in Azure ML and some of the concepts involved, you may head straight to the code.
+If not, please take 5 min. to read the rest of the Readme to first establish an understanding of what the code will do. <-- **

 ## Prerequsities